JBEI/edd/docs/Developer_Setup_Linux.md

 Docker-maintained packages.

-Test that Docker and Docker Compose are installed and running correctly by executing `docker run --rm hello-world` and `docker-compose`, respectively.
+Test that Docker and Docker Compose are installed and running correctly by executing `docker run --rm hello-world` and `docker compose`, respectively.
 The former will print a welcome message similar to this:

 ```